TheOdinProject/curriculum/javascript/react-js/inputs-and-lists.md

 <Overview tasks={tasks} />
 ```

-Here we go, run `npm start` one last time.
+Here we go, run `npm start` (or refresh) one last time.
 If you've done everything right, you should now be able to type a task into the input field and click submit to display it right below the input field.
 Feel free to play around a little bit and maybe change or style it as you like.

 Your finished files should look like this: